-The MVTec AD dataset is a prominent resource for defect detection in industrial production.
+The MVTec AD dataset is a prominent resource utilized for defect detection in industrial production.
 It encompasses a diverse array of defect images, including surface irregularities and concave-convex defects.
 These images provide real-world instances of defects commonly found in industrial settings, offering a rich dataset for algorithm training and evaluation.

 CURE-TSRD stands as a multimodal dataset tailored for remote diagnosis in vehicular systems.
-It incorporates images, textual descriptions, and audio data from various vehicle sensors.
-Its uniqueness lies in providing authentic records of anomalies within vehicle systems, such as engine sounds and vehicular vibrations, serving as invaluable data for developing intelligent vehicular health monitoring systems.
+It incorporates images, textual descriptions, and audio data sourced from various vehicle sensors.
+Its uniqueness lies in providing authentic records of anomalies within vehicle systems, such as engine sounds and vehicular vibrations, serving as invaluable data for the development of intelligent vehicular health monitoring systems.

-The UCF-Crime dataset is a multimodal video dataset curated for crime behavior detection.
-It captures criminal activities through urban surveillance cameras, including robberies and altercations.
-This dataset offers real-life crime scenarios, providing significant research value for developing crime detection algorithms.
+The UCF-Crime dataset is a multimodal video dataset specifically curated for crime behavior detection.
+It captures various criminal activities through urban surveillance cameras, including robberies and altercations.
+This dataset offers real-life crime scenarios, providing significant research value for the development of crime detection algorithms.

 The Multimodal Indoor dataset focuses on abnormal event detection within indoor environments.
-It incorporates images, textual descriptions, and audio data captured indoors.
-These datasets cover indoor anomalies such as fires and leaks, furnishing meaningful experimental data to develop indoor safety monitoring systems.
+It incorporates images, textual descriptions, and audio data captured within indoor settings.
+These datasets cover indoor anomalies such as fires and leaks, furnishing meaningful experimental data for the development of indoor safety monitoring systems.

-The MERL Shopping dataset is a multimodal dataset for abnormal behavior detection in shopping scenarios.
+The MERL Shopping dataset is a multimodal dataset designed for abnormal behavior detection in shopping scenarios.
 It includes images, textual descriptions, and audio data captured by multiple cameras.
 This dataset is instrumental in studying abnormal behaviors in shopping environments, such as theft and fraud, providing valuable insights for research into shopping mall security systems.

-Here are the baseline models for the comparison study.
+Here are the baseline models for comparison study.